muffin87/helm-tutorial/part-06/README.md

 option to specify an additional values file.
 You can add / override variables which differ from the standard `values.yaml`.
 In our case we will override the storage section to modify it for our needs.
-We will also add the `DISABLE_API` flag and set it to false (this is needed to upload charts) as well as the `ALLOW_OVERWRITE` in order to push the same version of chart multiple times.
+We will also add the `DISABLE_API` flag and set it to false (this is needed to upload Charts) as well as the `ALLOW_OVERWRITE` in order to push the same version of Chart multiple times.

 If everything worked out, you should now have a running Pod: